FHM Australia

-FHM was the Australian edition of the British monthly men's lifestyle magazine called FHM.
+FHM is the Australian edition of the British monthly men's lifestyle magazine called FHM.
 The magazine was published between April 1998 and May 2012 in Australia.
+FHM Australia is relaunched in October 2025.

 History and profile

 FHM Australia was first published in April 1998.
 The founding company was EMAP Australia.
 The magazine was part of and published by ACP Magazines.
 The company acquired EMAP Australia in 2008.
 The headquarters was in Sydney.
 Guy Mosel served as the editor-in-chief of the magazine, which was published on a monthly basis.